 Field-hunting tip

-Look in hydrothermal copper deposits in alkaline igneous complexes country — that is the host setting where valleriite typically forms.
+Look in hydrothermal copper deposits in alkaline igneous complexes country, the host setting where valleriite typically forms.
 If you start seeing chalcopyrite, pentlandite, pyrrhotite in float, you are in the right ground.
 Field specimens usually show a massive, foliated, scaly aggregates habit, so train your eye for that shape before scanning the outcrop.